SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 ### B.1.1 Questions Before Starting

 We'll explore a brief questionnaire before beginning the study of a new topic.
 This helps uncover personal or organizational objectives, which can then be used to plan the study project.
 We'll follow the questions with an example of learning a simple bread recipe.
-Try to think for a moment about what your response would be before reading the answers, as they might be different or the same due to differing objectives or approaches to accessing the recipe.
+Try to think for a moment about what our response would be before reading the answers, as they might be different or the same due to differing objectives or approaches to accessing the recipe.

-- **What are the benefits for you?**
+- **What are the benefits for us?**

-The first question prompts you to recognize your objective before starting.
-This is a question that influences your interest.
-Recognizing the usefulness of a topic generates emotions that affect your energy when studying.
+The first question prompts we to recognize our objective before starting.
+This is a question that influences our interest.
+Recognizing the usefulness of a topic generates emotions that affect our energy when studying.

 What are the benefits of learning a bread recipe: one might be saving money on buying bread or because they enjoy cooking.
 These reasons will be personal.

-- **What tools or study materials do you need?**
+- **What tools or study materials do we need?**

 The next part is discovering the necessary requirements for studying.
-If you want to learn carpentry, you'll need both wood and tools, as well as information to perform the work.
+If we want to learn carpentry, we will need both wood and tools, as well as information to perform the work.
 Knowing how to handle the study material is what we call being prepared to study.

 What are the tools or study materials required to learn how to make bread: the recipe (list of ingredients and preparation method) and instructions for using the required appliances.
-If you listed the ingredients and utensils in your response, remember that we're focusing on learning how to make bread, not actually making it.
-We might make an exception if you wanted to learn through experimentation, which is not a very good idea in this case, but in other situations, it can be a more advantageous process.
+If we listed the ingredients and utensils in our response, remember that we're focusing on learning how to make bread, not actually making it.
+We might make an exception if we wanted to learn through experimentation, which is not a very good idea in this case, but in other situations, it can be a more advantageous process.

-- **Where can you access the study material?**
+- **Where can we access the study material?**

 Information can be scattered across various sources.
 In this stage, we need to discover both physical and digital places where we'll extract information and determine the validity of this information.

 In our case, we could list searching on websites, cooking books, magazines or consulting a professional chef.

-- **What do you expect to learn from the topic?**
+- **What do we expect to learn from the topic?**

-List in bullet points what you want to gain from the material.
-Each item represents an objective for learning a topic, including an open field for everything you'll consider new experiences acquired during the process, not just the final goal of learning.
+List in bullet points what we want to gain from the material.
+Each item represents an objective for learning a topic, including an open field for everything we will consider new experiences acquired during the process, not just the final goal of learning.

 Let's make a list of what we expect to learn from a bread recipe: